Integrated Shield Plans & Cancer Treatment Coverage: Upcoming Changes You Need to Know

 One more thing, this MAF subsidy enhancement applies to both cancer and non-cancer drugs on the MAF list.
 This means that eligible patients will get to enjoy more affordable treatment.

-What About Those Who Have Difficulties Paying For Cancer Drug Treatments?
+What About Those Who Have Difficulties Paying For Cancer Drugs?

-Singaporeans who face difficulties paying for cancer drug treatments and related services after subsidies, insurance and MediSave can apply for MediFund for further assistance.
+Singaporeans who face difficulties paying for cancer drug treatments and related services after subsidies, insurance and MediSave can apply or MediFund for further assistance.

-Granted, the implementation of the approved Cancer Drug List framework and the fine-tuning of granular claim limits to provide better coverage based on the cost of each treatment will go some way to improve the affordability of cancer drug treatments.
+While the implementation of the approved Cancer Drug List framework and the fine-tuning of granular claim limits to provide better coverage based on the cost of each treatment has brought some effect on the affordability of cancer drug treatments, including bringing insurance premiums down, the changes feel like a double-edged sword.

-Do share your thoughts with the Seedly community!
+What are your thoughts on the changes to cancer coverage?
+Share them with the Seedly community!